Genivia/ugrep/README.md

            Option --format=FORMAT specifies an output format for file matches with the following fields:

-           %H     if option -H is used, the file pathname and separator.
+           %H     if option -H is used, the quoted pathname and separator.

            %N     if option -n is used, the line number and separator.